Striking the Balance

 Shareholder Wealth Maximization: A Holistic Approach

-In contrast, shareholder wealth maximization takes a more comprehensive approach.
-It seeks to maximize the long-term value of a company for its shareholders, taking into account various factors beyond just profit.
-Here are the key aspects of this approach:
+In contrast, shareholder wealth maximization seeks to maximize the long-term value of a company for its shareholders.
+This approach considers a broader range of factors beyond immediate profits.

-Advantages of Shareholder Wealth Maximization:
+Advantages of Shareholder Wealth Maximization

 Finding the Balance